arcusmaximus/YTSubConverter/README.md

 ## Usage
 At its core, YTSubConverter is an .ass -> .ytt converter.
 You can create .ass subtitles using e.g. [Aegisub](http://www.aegisub.org/), which allows you to set up and preview the styling before uploading.

 Conversion is straightforward: launch the program, open your .ass file and click Convert.
-You'll get a .ytt file that's ready for upload.
+Alternatively, drag the .ass straight onto the .exe.
+In both cases, you'll get a .ytt file that's ready for upload.

 The program tries to approximate the look of the Aegisub subtitles as closely as possible on YouTube:

 ![Outlines](https://raw.githubusercontent.com/arcusmaximus/YTSubConverter/master/images/outlines.png)

-YouTube supports three different shadow types: glow (same result as an outline), soft shadow and hard shadow.
-You can choose which shadow type you want in the conversion GUI.
+You'll notice that each .ass shadow can turn into one of three different YouTube shadow types: soft shadow, hard shadow and glow (same as outline).
+You can configure the shadow type in the conversion UI.
 This is also where you can configure current word highlighting for karaoke ([example](https://www.youtube.com/watch?v=mtb-qa8xvFU)).

 ![Style options](https://raw.githubusercontent.com/arcusmaximus/YTSubConverter/master/images/style-options.png)